agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

 - Get all 911-related data providers the needed training and access to the statewide NG911 multi-user data editing platform/application.
 - Incorporate a workflow to review these edits (from the NG911 multi-user data editing platform) and push them into the official State of Utah NG911 database (on a daily basis).
 - Establish the NG911 multi-user data editing platform as Utah’s official NG911 data editor [(section 5.1 of ref 5 and section 4.7 of ref 1)](#further-reading).
 - Provision Utah's statewide, [NG911 GIS database](https://gis.utah.gov/data/911) so it can used locally by the PSAPs (for their record keeping and dispatch systems).
 This would eliminate data duplication and ultimately provide all 911 users with the best possible data.
-This concept is in line with the <abbr title="Utah Communications Authority 911 Division">UCA 911 Division's</abbr> promotion of a consistent 911 service across the state [(sections 5.3 and 6 of ref 1)](#further-reading).
+This concept is in line with the <abbr title="Utah Communications Authority">UCA</abbr> 911 Division promotion of a consistent 911 service across the state [(sections 5.3 and 6 of ref 1)](#further-reading).

 ## What Can You Do Now?
 {: #do-now .text-left}